wildmountainfarms/solarthing/other/docs/quickstart_rover.md

 Here's an incomplete list of things I was unable to do:
 * Set the voltage thresholds
   * This doesn't work on CCs like the Wanderer, Adventurer.
 It only works on the Rover
-  * This only works if you set your battery type to "user" aka self-customized
+  * This only works if you set your battery type to "user" aka self-customized.
+Some settings can be changed on the "lithium" mode too.
   * Even though I tried configuring the voltage thresholds on a *Rover*, I couldn't get it to work.
 This program might not be setup correctly to even change these values, I'm not sure.
 * Settings most of the values
 * Getting (accurate) special power control values
-  * These values didn't really seem correct
+  * These values didn't really seem correct (maybe they only work on certain charge controllers or only when the battery type is lithium)

 Note that a lot of the more advanced features are untested.
-They exist in SolarThing because they were in the Rover's Modbus protocol document, so I added it.
+They exist in SolarThing because they were in the Rover's Modbus protocol document.